 One of the slightly comforting aspects of this disease is that it is at least not transmittable to humans.

 The best prevention is to avoid purchasing sick fish and to maintain high water quality.
-In addition, it's important to remove sick fish from your community tank as soon as possible: there is no real cure for the disease, and more so, fish aren’t the brightest creatures and they will eat other dead fish when given the chance.
+In addition, it's important to remove sick fish from your community tank as soon as possible: there is no real cure for the disease, and more so, many fish will eat other dead fish when given the chance.

 When purchasing fish for your tank, select a well-regarded supplier.
 If buying online, be sure to check out any reviews and avoid buying for price versus quality.
 If possible, though, buy locally.
 This will give you a chance to carefully observe the suppliers fish.
 Do not purchase any fish from tanks where there are sick, dying, or dead fish present; you can usually identify a sick fish because it will not school with the others (assuming that the fish you're selecting are schooling fish).